 Copywriter – A copywriter’s role is to write publicity and marketing materials for clients like blog posts and press releases.
-It’s usually done with the guidelines a public relations strategy that is constructed by the public relations team. copywriters are also responsible for preserving a persistent brand image and identity across multiple channels simultaneously.
+It’s usually done with the guidelines of a public relations strategy constructed by the public relations team.
+Copywriters are also responsible for preserving a persistent brand image and identity across multiple channels simultaneously.

 Spokesperson – A spokesperson’s the organization’s main representative to the media and the public.
 Duties of a spokesperson’s to make TV appearances, make official statements, and prepare answers to the media’s questions.

-Freelance writer – After gaining adequate experience in the field of public relations, some people choose to work as freelance writers.
+Freelance writer – After gaining adequate public relations experience, some people choose to work as freelance writers.
 Many websites and portals hire freelance writers to promote their businesses using professional content that appeals to the public and delivers the intended message.
 Freelance writers also write news, press releases, and emails.

 How much do public relations majors make out of college?

 Since pursuing a degree in public relations or any other field is a huge investment in terms of time and money, you need to make sure that you can establish a rewarding and sustainable career after completing the program.
 The median pay for a public relations graduate is roughly 59,000 per year.
 Moving through your career path, that figure should significantly increase.
-Public relations managers’ average salary is $108,260 per year according to the Bureau of Labor Statistics.
-These are only estimates and they differ state to state.
+According to the Bureau of Labor Statistics, public relations managers’ average salary is $108,260 per year.
+These are only estimates, and they differ from state to state.

 By all means, salary isn’t everything.
-Genuine interest to work in the numerous fields of public relations and to gain experience in it is more important than salary, so make you have a good understanding of the nature of working in public relations.
+A genuine interest in working in the numerous fields of public relations and gaining experience in it is more important than salary, so make you have a good understanding of the nature of working in public relations.

 What certification will I need to work in public relations?

-Another option public relations professionals often consider is to pursue a master’s level degree to have more specialized knowledge in the field thus increasing their chances of getting higher managerial positions.
+Another option public relations professionals often consider is to pursue a master’s degree to have more specialized knowledge in the field, thus increasing their chances of getting higher managerial positions.